Why the rave reviews for Alien: Romulus mean you have to see it on the big screen

 Don't forget that these deliciously creepy qualities are set to be augmented by special format presentations in IMAX, plus the Cineworld-exclusive formats 4DX, ScreenX and Superscreen.
 The critics' reviews are in with many saying it's the best in the series since Aliens.

 Scroll down to read them and discover why the bone-chilling menace of Alien: Romulus demands the big-screen experience.
+Don't forget to check out the Cineworld Letterboxd reviews of Alien: Romulus.

 It's an immersive and tactile experience